Fiona Bombardier: 2022–23 season

+Partnership with Farand

 2023–24 season

 In the off-season, Bombardier contemplated exploring the pair skating discipline that her father had found success in, noting "he really liked it, so I wanted to try it as well.
 I struggled a lot with the triple toe combo, and I know that's a big element for international in senior ladies.
 So I decided, why not try pairs?"
 Coach Bruno Marcotte invited her to partner with Gabriel Farand, whose prior partnership had just ended.

 While beginning her pairs career, Bombardier continued to compete as a singles skater, citing success that Lia Pereira had the prior season doing both at the same time.
-Making her Challenger debut at the 2023 CS Finlandia Trophy.
-She placed eleventh at the event.
-Despite difficulties in the free skate, she said that "I was still here to gain some experience and have a good time and that's what I did."
+Making her Challenger debut at the 2023 CS Finlandia Trophy, she placed eleventh at the event.
+Despite difficulties in the free skate, she said that, "I was still here to gain some experience and have a good time and that's what I did."
 At Skate Canada Challenge, Bombardier/Farand won the silver medal in the senior pairs event, while she came ninth in the women's.

 Concluding the season at the 2024 Canadian Championships, Bombardier/Farand were fifth in the pairs event.
 In the women's event, Bombardier struggled, finishing sixteenth.
 Coach Marcotte said afterward that she "is going to have to make a choice, for sure.
 At the end of the day, to be a World contender doing both … no, it's not sustainable."

+Partnership with Mimar

 2024–25 season

 Following the 2023–24 season, Farand decided to retire from competitive skating.
 Bombardier quickly formed a new partnership with Benjamin Mimar, who had previously been a national silver medalist with partner Brooke McIntosh.
 The new team trained under Mimar's coach Andrew Evans.
 The new team were assigned to make their Challenger debut at the 2024 CS Warsaw Cup.
 They won the bronze medal in Warsaw, Bombardier's first international pair podium appearance.
 Soon after, she learned that what she had heretofore believed to be a minor hand injury was actually a fractured bone, which affected their training in advance of the national championships.

 At the 2025 Canadian Championships, Bombardier/Mimar finished in fourth place.
 They were named as first alternates to the Canadian team for the Four Continents and World Championships.

+Partnership with Éthier

+2025–2026 season

+In late April, it was announced that Bombardier had ended her partnership with Benjamin Mimar.
+On May 12 2026, it was announced that Fiona had formed a new partnership with Loucas Éthier.